 Tailgating refers to driving too closely to the vehicle in front of you.
 This driving behavior is not only annoying, but it can also be incredibly dangerous.
 Tailgating reduces your reaction time and increases your risk of being involved in a collision.
 Tailgating can cause accidents and clashes on the road, which is why it is essential to avoid it.
-Let’s discuss the dangers of tailgating and how to prevent it:

 The Dangers of Tailgating: